Kelvin-C/DeformableMirrorAnalyser/genetic_algorithm/README.txt

-Summary:
+genetic algorithm v.1.0 - 06/06/2018

 These MATLAB and Python files are used to optimise focal spots with Genetic Algorithm (GA).
 The MATLAB algorithm generates generations of duty cycles and is sent to the Raspberry Pi.
 The Raspberry Pi reads the duty cycles (with server.py) and sends the new square waves to the circuit.
 The deformable mirror bends and the camera images the new intensity distribution.
 The intensity distribution of the focal spot is analysed by calculating the sum of the squares of the intensities.
 The sum of the squares is maximised with GA.

+———————————————————————————————————————

 Tested System:
 - Windows 10 with MATLAB 9.3.0.713579 (R2017b)